Tahoe Fund

 Project Guidelines

-1. Tahoe Fund projects must be in the Tahoe Basin and should be consistent with the program priorities laid out above: Forest Health, Lake Clarity/Lake Quality/Lake Health, Sustainable Recreation, Transportation and Stewardship.
+1. Projects must be in the Tahoe Basin and should be consistent with the program priorities laid out above: The Forest, The Lake, and The Experience.

 3. Projects should have high appeal to the private sector.
 Tahoe Fund does not provide funding for activities or projects that are generally viewed as the base operation and maintenance responsibilities of the requesting entity.